COVID: How dangerous is the omicron variant? | DW | 01.12.2021

 "There is currently no information to suggest that symptoms associated with omicron are different from those of other variants," the WHO told DW.
 "Initially reported infections were among younger individuals who tend to have more mild [infections].
 But understanding the level of severity of the omicron variant will take days to several weeks."

 Omicron shares three mutations with the delta variant.
-And one of them may be affecting our ability to detect the variant by counting antibodies.
+Although existing antigen and PCR tests can detect the omicron variant, one of these mutations may be affecting our ability to detect the variant by counting antibodies.

 Scientists say they need more data before they are in a position to publish any conclusions.

-But the chief executive officer at vaccine manufacturer Moderna has warned there may be a "material drop" in the efficacy of existing COVID vaccines against omicron.
+The chief executive officer at vaccine manufacturer Moderna has also warned there may be a "material drop" in the efficacy of existing COVID vaccines against omicron.
 But Stephane Bancel could not say by how much.

 "We need to wait for the data," Bancel said in an interview with the Financial Times on Tuesday.
 "But all the scientists I've talked to say, 'This is not going to be good'."